jestpt/jestpt.github.io/recruitment.md

 			We are happy to announce that the recruitment season is now officially open!<p>Our team has been working hard on improving JEST, but now it's time for new members to join and help us grow.
 You have until February the 9<sup>th</sup> to apply.</p>
 		</p>
 		<p align='justify'>
 			Don't miss out on this opportunity!
+To sign up
-			<a target="_blank" href="https://jestrecrutamento.typeform.com/to/o7sMmA">Sign up now!</a>
+			<a target="_blank" href="https://jestrecrutamento.typeform.com/to/o7sMmA">click here!</a>
 		</p>
 	</div>
 </section>